MOUSE GRIP

 After connecting your webbing to your weblock, pull through the maximum slack to create initial tension:

-- Place the MOUSE GRIP min.
-1m away from your weblock and clipp a ROLLEX into the sling of the device.
+1. Place the MOUSE GRIP 1m away (or more) from your weblock and clip a ROLLEX into the sling of the MOUSE GRIP.

-- Take the loose tail of the webbing, which is exiting the weblock, and clip it into the ROLLEX.
+2. Take the loose tail of the webbing that is exiting the weblock and clip it into the ROLLEX.

-- The tail coming now out from your ROLLEX is the tail to pull on and to create tension (try pulling in the same axis as the webbing you are tensioning, to have the most efficient system).
+3. The tail coming out of your ROLLEX is then pulled to create tension (try pulling as close to the same axis as the webbing you are tensioning to have the most efficient system).

-By tensioning using this technique, the slackline is ravelling itself into the weblock during the active pulling part.
-Keep always an eye on an untwisted, smooth entry of the webbing l
+By tensioning using this technique, the slackline feeds itself into the weblock during the active pull.
+Always keep an eye on the webbing to ensure it is entering the weblock flat and untwisted.

 B) With a Rope Pulley System:

-Instead of attaching your webbing immediately into the weblock/linelock at the tensioning side:
+Instead of attaching your webbing immediately into the weblock/linelock on the tensioning side:

-- Grip the MOUSE GRIP at the end of your webbing and attach it directly to your pulley system, using a safe connector and the sling of the device;
+2. Attach the MOUSE GRIP at the end of your webbing and attach it directly to your pulley system, using a secure connector and the sling of the MOUSE GRIP

-- Once you reach the desired tension, block the tale coming out behind the MOUSE GRIP into the prepared weblock at your desired anchor;
+4. Once you reach the desired tension, load the webbing tail coming out behind the MOUSE GRIP into the prepared weblock at your desired anchor

-- Pull in as much slack as possible, then remove the tensioning system and the MOUSE GRIP and let the weblock take all the tension created.
+5. Pull as much slack as possible through the weblock, then release the tensioning system and the MOUSE GRIP and let the weblock take all the tension load created.

 Check some examples of our Pulley Systems to work with the MOUSE GRIP.